16 Qualities of a Good Piano Teacher?

 - Strong musical skills.
 I want a teacher that knows how to play.
 This is a little tough to unpack because not every good teacher is a great concert artist, and not every great concert artist can teach but I believe that a solid knowledge of musicianship, technique, theory, and repertoire is essential.
 You have to be able to do something before you can teach someone else to do it.
 You have to be able to do something WELL in order to teach someone else to do it WELL.
 (I guess I am a little emphatic about this.)

 - Performance experience.
-This may be a bit controversial but the is fact that music is a shared art.
+This may be a bit controversial but the fact is that music is a shared art.
 Sharing music means playing it for other people.
 Being able to get up in front of an audience of any size not only takes courage but it involves careful preparation and a level of focus that must be developed and taught.
 I believe a good teacher is able to play for others and can teach students how to perform.

 - Is dedicated to continual personal advancement in both music and pedagogical skills.
 A good teacher is a lifelong learner.
 Someone who seeks to maintain and build upon the skills that they have and add new skills related to music, piano playing, and teaching.

-- A love of music.
+- Has a love of music.
 Learning to play a musical instrument is not the easiest thing in the world.
 Music, (unless you are a Rockstar) is usually not the most lucrative career either.
 We begin our training as children and must continue to practice daily throughout our lives.
 Therefore, I think it’s important that we love what we are doing.

 - Understands how people learn.
 No two students learn the same way.
 This makes teaching both interesting and challenging.
 A good teacher can connect with each student in order to help each one the grasp concepts necessary to achieve success.